bibleexchange/courses/poetry/en/204_psalms-classification_confidence.md

 ### Psalm 115

-1 Not unto us, O LORD, not unto us, but unto thy name give glory, for thy mercy, and for thy truth's sake.
-2 Wherefore should the heathen say, Where is now their God?
-3 But our God is in the heavens: he hath done whatsoever he hath pleased.
-4 Their idols are silver and gold, the work of men's hands.
-5 They have mouths, but they speak not: eyes have they, but they see not: 6 They have ears, but they hear not: noses have they, but they smell not: 7 They have hands, but they handle not: feet have they, but they walk not: neither speak they through their throat.
-8 They that make them are like unto them; so is every one that trusteth in them.
-9 O Israel, trust thou in the LORD: he is their help and their shield.
-10 O house of Aaron, trust in the LORD: he is their help and their shield.
-11 Ye that fear the LORD, trust in the LORD: he is their help and their shield.
-12 The LORD hath been mindful of us: he will bless us; he will bless the house of Israel; he will bless the house of Aaron.
-13 He will bless them that fear the LORD, both small and great.
-14 The LORD shall increase you more and more, you and your children.
-15 Ye are blessed of the LORD which made heaven and earth.
-16 The heaven, even the heavens, are the LORD'S: but the earth hath he given to the children of men.
-17 The dead praise not the LORD, neither any that go down into silence.
-18 But we will bless the LORD from this time forth and for evermore.
-Praise the LORD.

 - "Not Unto Us" ...

 	Taking credit for God's work? "there's a danger of idolatry when we make God's work about us instead of Him."